jariasn/YOLO-for-Trajectory-Correction/README.md

 7. Use the trained model for lane detection and orientation calculation.
 8. Test the `lane_detection.py` script to see the final results.

-## Acknowledgments

-- The YOLOv8 algorithm was implemented based on the work of Joseph Redmon and Ali Farhadi.
-- The lane detection and orientation calculation code were developed by Joaquin Arias.
-- Thanks to the Supervisely Platform for providing a free powerful image labeling solution.